 g.
 The major area exam must be passed by the end of the 12th quarter in the program.

 h.
-The General Examination must be passed, a Reading Committee appointed and an approved dissertation proposal filed with the Doctoral Program Office by the end of the 15th quarter in the program.
+The General Examination must be passed, a Reading Committee appointed and a signed warrant filed with the Doctoral Program Office by the end of the 15th quarter in the program.
 To avoid being placed on probation for failing to meet this requirement, a student must ‘show cause’ in writing and have the written support of his or her Supervisory Committee chair.
 The Director of the Doctoral Program will make the final decision after consultation with the Supervisory Committee chair.
 A General Exam must be passed by the 19th quarter, regardless of ‘cause.’

 i.
 The Final Examination must be passed and the dissertation filed by the end of the 24th quarter in the program.